 Auckland Transport is proposing bus stop changes and a new pedestrian refuge to Sylvan Avenue in Northcote.

-Project status: Consultation - feedback open until 24 November 2019
+Project status: Consultation - feedback closed 24 November 2019

 Project zone: North

 - Relocating the bus stop from outside 81 Sylvan Avenue to outside 89 Sylvan Avenue and installing a new shelter.

 - Relocating the bus stop from outside 74 Sylvan Avenue to outside 82 and 84 Sylvan Avenue and installing a new shelter.

 - New pram crossings, tactile pavers and a new central pedestrian refuge island outside 91 and 80 Sylvan Avenue.

 - Installation of broken yellow lines in several locations along Sylvan Avenue.

 - Improved accessibility to bus stops for buses.

 - Shelter from the weather for bus passengers.